Robo3D/User-Manuals/docs/source/R1Plus/operation/index.rst

 Check the build plate
 -----------

 Make sure that your part is oriented efficiently.
 To check this, click view next to your desired print to see a preview of your print.
-If you want to make any changes to the orientation of your part, click Edit on the Preview Screen.
-From here you can Move, Rotate, Scale and more to ensure your print is comes out perfectly.
-Before you start your print be sure to hit Save once you're finished making changes.
+If you want to make any changes to the orientation of your part, click Edit on the Preview Screen to the right.
+From here you can Move, Rotate, Scale and more to ensure your print is oriented properly.
+Before you start your print, be sure to hit Save once you're finished making changes.

 .. image:: images/checkbuild.png
     :alt: Build Plate